 Beyond the Statler Brothers and other gospel-leaning vocal groups, numerous country singers cut the song over the years, including Willie Nelson, Loretta Lynn, Ray Stevens and the duo of Dolly Parton and Brenda Lee.

-The Statler Brothers thanked the Man in Black and June Carter Cash for their variety show hospitality, first through the literal and figurative lyrics of "We Got Paid By Cash" and later by bringing the series' format back for fans of old-time country music via TNN's The Statler Brothers Show.
+The Statler Brothers thanked the Man in Black and June Carter Cash for their variety show hospitality, first through the literal and figurative lyrics of "We Got Paid By Cash" and later by bringing the series' format back in the '90s for fans of old-time country music via TNN's The Statler Brothers Show.

 Statler Brothers co-founder DeWitt passed away in 1990, eight years after his retirement opened up a spot for another all time great tenor, Jimmy Fortune.
 Harold Reid, a member of the group since its origins as the Staunton, Virginia-based Four Star Quartet in 1955 and the Kingsmen in 1961, died on April 24, 2020.